wissal9999999999999/Graph-based-cardiac-event-detection/notes/README.md

 This folder contains personal notes, observations, and other relevant information related to the research project on graph signal processing, machine learning, deep learning, and ECG analysis.

-## Folder Structure

-- `meeting-notes/`: Notes from meetings and discussions.
-- `literature-review/`: Notes and summaries of literature reviewed.
-- `project-ideas/`: Brainstorming and ideas for future projects.
-- `experiment-notes/`: Observations and notes from experiments and implementations.

 ## Important Reads

 ### Graph Representation Learning